openshift/osd-example-operator/README.md

-# prow-operator-test-harness
+# osde2e-example-test-harness

-This is an example test harness meant for testing the prow operator addon.
+This is an example test harness meant for testing the osde2e example operator addon.
 It does the following:

 * Tests for the existence of the prowjobs.prow.k8s.io CRD.
 This should be present if the prow operator addon has been installed properly.